Hagedorn wavepackets in time-frequency and phase space: Introduction

 see for example \cite[Chapter~3.3]{Fo}.
 Then, the Husimi transform appears as the modulus squared of the FBI transform, that is, $\H^\eps(\phi)(x,\xi)=|\T^\eps(\phi)(x,\xi)|^2$ for all $(x,\xi)\in\R^{2d}$, which immediately reveals positivity.

-Our study of the Hagedorn wavepackets from the phase space point of view proceeds as follows.
-In Section \S\ref{sec:herm} we give a brief account on Hermite functions and recall a polynomial sum rule for computing the Wigner and FBI transform of the Hermite functions.
-In Section \S\ref{sec:hag} we review the construction process of the Hagedorn wavepackets, discuss their relation to the Hermite and Laguerre polyomials, and provide a Rodriguez type formula.
-Section \S\ref{sec:hagph} then derives explicit formulas for the Wigner and FBI transform of the Hagedorn wavepackets and recasts the three-term recurrence relation of the Hagedorn wavepackets on the Wigner level.
-In the appendix, Section \S\ref{app:pol} presents another characterization of the Hagedorn wavepackets based on the polar decomposition of one of the width matrices, while \S\ref{app:we} reformulates the ladder operators in Weyl quantization.
+Our study of the Hagedorn wavepackets proceeds as follows.
+In Section \S\ref{sec:herm} we briefly summarize classical results on Hermite functions and recall a polynomial sum rule for computing the Wigner and FBI transform of the Hermite functions.
+In Section \S\ref{sec:hag} we first review the construction process of the Hagedorn wavepackets.
+Then, we prove